shilpashingnapure/shilpashingnapure/README.md

-- 🌱 I’m currently learning React Native, Next.js
+- 🌱 I’m currently learning React Native, Next.js;
-- 💬 Talk to me about Python, JavaScript, RestAPI
+- 💬 Talk to me about Python, JavaScript, RestAPI;
-- 📫 How to reach me vds9828@gmail.com
+- 📫 How to reach me vds9828@gmail.com;
+- 😄 Pronouns: Programmer/She/Her/Hers;
 - 👨‍💻 All of my projects are available at [My Portfolio](http://shilpa17-shingnapure-portfolio.vercel.app/)